bjornmeansbear/lectureScripts/ASustainableDesigner.md

 In my practice, I've designed books, record sleeves, magazines, logos, websites, exhibition graphics, and even built a few digital tools… Regardless of the final forms, or if its client based or self-initiated, I like to treat all design projects as opportunities for intellectual inquiry and self-expression.

-This talk will be a couple of casestudies that specifically deal with sustainability; via constraint, aesthetics, vernacular, reuse, connection … and more generally We're going to think about what Sustainable Aesthetics might look like.
+This talk will be a couple of case-studies that specifically deal with sustainability; via constraint, aesthetics, vernacular, reuse, connection … and more generally We're going to think about what Sustainable Aesthetics might look like.

 ## The Sustainabilitist Principles

 _The Sustainabilitist Principles_ is a modular manifesto.
 It collected my set of "ideals" for how one should approach designing as a Sustainabilitist, the ways of thinking to create more sustainably as I had collected them in 2009.
-The goal of the piece was to create an object whose form directly emboded the principles, while also diseemenating them.
+The goal of the piece was to create an object whose form directly embodied the principles, while also disseminating them.
 It was a poster, that just happened to be a sculpture.

 _The Sustainabilitist Principles_ is a good place to start as it visualizes two important concepts for this talk: